Mixture of Directed Graphical Models for Discrete Spatial Random Fields: Hidden Discrete-Valued Spatial Dependence

-We also note a distinct property of the spanning trees in regards to identifiability of the DAG topology as alluded to in Section~\ref{sec:st}.
-It can be shown that specifying a probability distribution for a tree graph can be written equivalently as an MRF or as a DGM, where the DGM can be represented by a rooted tree \citep{meila_jordan2001}.
-Since the DGMs corresponding to the $n$ different rooted trees which can be created from an undirected tree are equivalent, the root of the rooted tree is unidentifiable, thus we are only able to learn the posterior distribution of the undirected tree structures.
-As a result, this class is less strictly a subset of DAGs when compared to the other two classes of DAG models; however, as a DGM and MRF specification for the same tree structure are equivalent, we can still utilize Equations~\ref{eq:dgm_factorization} and \ref{eq:parent_cond_dgm} for the ST class to maintain unified computation between the MDGM classes.
+Lastly, we address the previously alluded to property of the spanning tree class in regard to identifiability of the DAG topology.
+It can be shown that specifying a probability distribution for a tree graph can be written equivalently as an MRF or as a DGM, where the DGM is represented by a rooted spanning tree \citep{meila_jordan2001}.
+Since the DGMs corresponding to the $n$ different rooted spanning trees which can be created from an undirected tree are Markov equivalent, the root of the rooted spanning tree is unidentifiable, thus we are only able to learn the posterior distribution of the undirected tree structures.
+As a result, this class is less strictly a subset of DAGs when compared to the other two classes of DAG models that we present in the appendix; however, as a DGM and MRF specification for the same tree structure are equivalent, we can still utilize Equations~\ref{eq:dgm_factorization} and \ref{eq:parent_cond_dgm} for the spanning tree class to maintain unified computation between the MDGM classes.

-Lastly, we note the posterior, $p(\z,\D,\xibf,\etabf|\y)$, for a general MDGM and our highlighted classes as defined by Equation~\ref{eq:general_posterior_valid}, is a valid probability distribution as each $p$ on the right hand side is a valid probability distribution.
-The particular form of the prior $p(\z|\D,\xibf)$ provides quick evaluation, needed for updates on $\D$ and $\xibf$ in the MCMC algorithms described in Section~\ref{sec:mod_fit}.
-In the case of the ST class, the only identifiable learning of the graph topologies is $\U(\D)=\{\V,\{\{i,j\}: (i,j)\in \vec\E\}\}$, the undirected structure of the DAGs in the posterior.